bitnami/containers/containers/zookeeper/README.md

 If you remove the container all your data and configurations will be lost, and the next time you run the image the database will be reinitialized.
 To avoid this loss of data, you should mount a volume that will persist even after the container is removed.

 **Note!**
-If you have already started using Zookeeper, follow the steps on [backing up](#backing-up-your-container) and [restoring](#restoring-a-backup) to pull the data from your running container down to your host.
+If you have already started using ZooKeeper, follow the steps on [backing up](#backing-up-your-container) and [restoring](#restoring-a-backup) to pull the data from your running container down to your host.

-The image exposes a volume at `/bitnami/zookeeper` for the Zookeeper data.
+The image exposes a volume at `/bitnami/zookeeper` for the ZooKeeper data.
 For persistence you can mount a directory at this location from your host.
 If the mounted directory is empty, it will be initialized on the first run.

 ```bash
 docker run -v /path/to/zookeeper-persistence:/bitnami/zookeeper bitnami/zookeeper:latest
 ```

 or by modifying the [`docker-compose.yml`](https://github.com/bitnami/bitnami-docker-zookeeper/blob/master/docker-compose.yml) file present in this repository:

 ```yaml
 services: